Legitimacy of the State of Israel: Diplomatic normalization and legitimacy

+On May 14, 1948, in the midst of the 1948 Palestine war, leaders of the Zionist Organization, the Jewish Agency, and the broader Yishuv declared the establishment of the State of Israel in what was at the time Mandatory Palestine.
+The Israeli provisional government (1948–1949) was promptly granted de facto recognition by the United States, followed by Iran (which had voted against the Partition Plan), Guatemala, Iceland, Nicaragua, Romania, and Uruguay.
+The Soviet Union was the first country to grant de jure recognition to Israel on 17 May 1948, followed by Nicaragua, Czechoslovakia, Yugoslavia, and Poland.
+The United States extended de jure recognition after the first Israeli election, on 31 January 1949.

 In 1988 the Palestine Liberation Organization (PLO), the official representative of the Palestinian people, accepted the existence of the State of Israel and advocated for the full implementation of UN Security Council 242.
 Following the Oslo I Accord in 1993, the PLO officially recognized the State of Israel and pledged to reject violence, and Israel recognized the PLO as the representative of the Palestinian people.
 Palestinian Authority leader Mahmoud Abbas said, while speaking at the UN regarding Palestinian recognition, "We did not come here seeking to delegitimize a state established years ago, and that is Israel."

 Hamas denies the legitimacy of the Oslo I Accord, but has said it accepts the framework of peace based on two states on 1967 borders.